PSV Logo

 The year the club was founded appears at the bottom of the frame.
 The inscription “EST 1913” divides the horseshoe ornament into two parts.

 The Philips football team has a unique image.
-Moreover, its graphic sign does not overlap with the elements of the parent company’s identity – it is based on individual PSV symbols.
-These include the red and white stripes that adorn the players’ uniforms and the triangular pennant with the abbreviated club name.
-The oval shield is considered classic – it has been in use since 1933.
+Moreover, its graphic sign does not overlap with the parent company’s identity elements, as defined by individual PSV symbols.
+These include the red-and-white stripes on the players’ uniforms and the triangular pennant bearing the club’s abbreviated name.
+The oval shield is considered classic; it has been used since 1933.

-In the early 1990s, designers have developed a new font for the abbreviation “PSV.”
+In the early 1990s, designers developed a new font called “PSV.”
 Its characteristic feature is rectangular serifs directed in different directions.
-Simultaneously, the letters and numbers in the inscription “EST 1913” do not have serifs.
+Simultaneously, the letters and numbers in the “EST 1913” inscription do not have serifs.

-The main colors of the logo are red (# f00000) and white (#ffffff).
-They are also presented on the outfit of football players.
-The club’s official palette was chosen by Jan-Willem Hofkes, who noticed how well a white notebook and a red raspberry drink work together.
-Also, some elements are colored black (# 000000) and gold (# a8862d).
+The logo’s main colors are red (# f00000) and white (#ffffff).
+They are also present in football players’ outfits.
+Jan-Willem Hofkes chose the club’s official palette, noting how well a white notebook and a red raspberry drink complement each other.
+Some elements are black (#000000) and gold (#a8862d).